NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

 SPICE Kernel Archives
 ---------------------

-Archived SPICE archives are available on the NAIF server either directly, from the `FTP-like HTTP page <https://naif.jpl.nasa.gov/pub/naif/pds/pds4/>`_, or from the `NAIF Data page <https://naif.jpl.nasa.gov/naif/data_archived.html>`_.
+SPICE archives are available on the NAIF server either directly, from the `FTP-like HTTP page <https://naif.jpl.nasa.gov/pub/naif/pds/pds4/>`_, or from the `NAIF Data page <https://naif.jpl.nasa.gov/naif/data_archived.html>`_.

-They are useful as examples.
+They may be useful as examples for new archive producers.

 PDS Standards